Bullenhuser Damm: Criminal prosecutions

-Some of those involved in the killings were tried by the British in Hamburg in 1946.
+Most of those involved in the killings were tried by a British military court in Hamburg in 1946.
 Trzebinski, Neuengamme commandant Max Pauly, Dreimann, Speck, Jauch and Frahm were convicted and sentenced to death.
-They were all hanged on October 8, 1946.
+They were all hanged at Hamelin Prison on October 8, 1946.

 Two of those directly responsible for the children's suffering and murder, Kurt Heissmeyer and Arnold Strippel, escaped and remained at large.
 Strippel had served at other concentration camps before Neuengamme, including Buchenwald.
 He was recognized on the street in Frankfurt in 1948 by a former Buchenwald prisoner.
 He was tried for the murders of 21 Jewish inmates committed on November 9, 1939, as retribution for the failed assassination of Adolf Hitler at the Bürgerbräukeller in Munich by Georg Elser.
 Strippel was tried, convicted of 21 counts of murder, and sentenced to 21 life terms by a Frankfurt court in 1949.
 In 1964, an investigation into his involvement with the Bullenhuser Damm School murders was begun by the Hamburg prosecutor's office.
 The statute of limitations had run out for manslaughter, so he had to be charged with murder.
 Among the criteria for murder, it had to be proven that the accused acted cruelly, insidiously or with motive.
 In 1967 the prosecutor, Helmut Münzberg, dropped the charges for lack of evidence, stating that Strippel had not acted cruelly as "the children had not been harmed beyond the extinction of their lives".
 In 1969, Strippel was released from prison after his other convictions were reduced to being an accessory to murder.
 After his release, he applied for a retrial, and in 1970 his original conviction was overturned and he was retried.
 At this retrial, he was convicted as being just an accessory to the Buchenwald murders and sentenced to six years' imprisonment.
 Because he had already served 20 years in prison, 14 years longer than this sentence, he was compensated with 121,477.92 Deutschmarks.
 In 1979, partly as a result of articles written by Günther Schwarberg, Strippel's case was reopened.
 He was not reincarcerated, and in 1987 the case was abandoned by the Hamburg prosecutor's office, owing to Strippel's frailty.
 Strippel died on May 1, 1994.

 Kurt Heissmeyer returned to his home in Magdeburg in postwar East Germany and started a successful medical practice as a lung and tuberculosis specialist.
 He was eventually found out in 1959.
 In 1966, he was convicted and sentenced to life imprisonment.
 At his trial he stated, "I did not think that inmates of a camp had full value as human beings."
 When asked why he did not use guinea pigs he responded, "For me there was no basic difference between human beings and guinea pigs."
 He then corrected himself: "Jews and guinea pigs".
 Heissmeyer died in prison on August 29, 1967.